 park and has often been spotted near the Royal Lodge a short

-walk from Panoen Tung campsite, close to the restaurant at
+walk from Panoen Tung campsite, close to the restaurant at Panoen

-also been seen as low down as Km 24.
+seen as low down as Km 24.

-Pittas and Partridges are most often
+Grey Peacock-Pheasant, Pittas and Partridges are most often

-found in the gullies and clearings in the forest within a few kilometres of Ban
+found in the gullies and clearings in the forest within a few

-of these species.
+1 of these species.

-road and at weekends constant traffic can make birdwatching
+the road and at weekends constant traffic can make birdwatching

 quite unpleasant, dusty and difficult.
 The park is to be completely